1. Solid vs. Engineered Hardwood

 - • Can be nailed down, like solid wood.
 It can also be glued down (with well tested adhesives), or installed as a floating floor with a cushioning padding underneath.

 - • Is more “dimensionally stable”.
 What’s that?
 Believe it or not, it’s just what it sounds like – the wood maintains its size dimensions better.
 Solid wood responds to changes in temperature and humidity by expanding and contracting.
 Because of how it’s made, Engineered Hardwood does this only to a much, much smaller degree.
-Some of these have mixed stone dust with wood fiber in the materials to make the resistance to change reach an extreme level.
+Some of these even have mixed stone dust with wood fiber in the materials to make the resistance to change reach an extreme level.

 - • Is a better choice for moisture prone places like bathrooms and kitchens, and better over radiant heating than solid wood.